Ludus latrunculorum

 Ludus latrunculorum, latrunculi, or simply latrones ("the game of brigands", or "the game of soldiers" from latrunculus, diminutive of latro, mercenary or highwayman) was a two-player strategy board game played throughout the Roman Empire.
-It is said to resemble chess or draughts, but is generally accepted to be a game of military tactics.
+It is said to resemble chess or draughts, as it is generally accepted to be a game of military tactics.
 Because of the scarcity of sources, reconstruction of the game's rules and basic structure is difficult, and therefore there are multiple interpretations of the available evidence.